Roger Scruton: The Salisbury Review

 In 1982 Scruton became founding editor of The Salisbury Review, a journal championing conservatism in opposition to Thatcherism, which he edited until 2001.
 The Review was set up by a group of Tories known as the Salisbury Group – founded in 1978 by Diana Spearman and Robert Gascoyne-Cecil – with the involvement of the Peterhouse Right.
-The latter were conservatives associated with the Cambridge college, including Maurice Cowling, David Watkin and the mathematician Adrian Mathias.
+The latter were conservatives associated with the Cambridge college, including Maurice Cowling, David Watkin and mathematician Adrian Mathias.
 As of 1983 it had a circulation of under 1,000; according to Martin Walker, the circulation understated the journal's influence.

 Scruton wrote that editing The Salisbury Review effectively ended his academic career in the United Kingdom.
 The magazine sought to provide an intellectual basis for conservatism, and was highly critical of key issues of the period, including the Campaign for Nuclear Disarmament, egalitarianism, feminism, foreign aid, multiculturalism and modernism.
 In the first edition, he wrote: "It is necessary to establish a conservative dominance in intellectual life, not because this is the quickest or most certain way to political influence, but because in the long run, it is the only way to create a climate of opinion favourable to the conservative cause."
 To begin with, Scruton had to write most of the articles himself, using pseudonyms: "I had to make it look as though there was something there in order that there should be something there!"
-He believes that the Review "helped a new generation of conservative intellectuals to emerge.
+He believes the Review "helped a new generation of conservative intellectuals to emerge.
 At last it was possible to be a conservative and also to the left of something, to say 'Of course, the Salisbury Review is beyond the pale; but ...

 In 1984 the Review published a controversial article by Ray Honeyford, a headmaster in Bradford, questioning the benefits of multicultural education.
 Honeyford was forced to retire because of the article and had to live for a time under police protection.
-The British Association for the Advancement of Science accused the Review of scientific racism, and the University of Glasgow philosophy department boycotted a talk Scruton had been invited to deliver to its philosophy society.
-Scruton believed that the incidents made his position as a university professor untenable, although he also maintained that "it was worth sacrificing your chances of becoming a Fellow of the British Academy, a vice-chancellor or an emeritus professor for the sheer relief of uttering the truth."
+The British Association for the Advancement of Science accused the Review of scientific racism, and the University of Glasgow philosophy department boycotted a talk Scruton was invited to deliver to its philosophy society.
+Scruton believed the incidents made his position as a university professor untenable, although he also maintained "it was worth sacrificing your chances of becoming a Fellow of the British Academy, a vice-chancellor or an emeritus professor for the sheer relief of uttering the truth."
 (Scruton was in fact elected a Fellow of the British Academy in 2008.)
 In 2002 he described the effect of the editorship on his life:

 It cost me many thousand hours of unpaid labour, a hideous character assassination in Private Eye, three lawsuits, two interrogations, one expulsion, the loss of a university career in Britain, unendingly contemptuous reviews, Tory suspicion, and the hatred of decent liberals everywhere.
 And it was worth it.